strapi/rfcs/rfcs/xxxx-content-type-definition.md

 };
 ```

-This relation is ine one direction onle (from Article to Category).
-It means you cannot fetch or edit the `articles` form a `category` in the Admin Panel.
+This relation is in one direction only (from Article to Category).
+It means you cannot fetch or edit the `articles` from a `category` in the Admin Panel.

 To make the relation visible in both direction you can use the following setup